ArnaudBuchholz/reserve/docs/configuration.md

 ### `invert-match`

-*(optional)* : inverts the matching process when set to `true` *(only allowed value)*.
+Inverts the matching process when set to `true` *(only allowed value)*.
 It enables the implementation of an *'all but'* pattern.
 A typical use forbids unexpected verbs by creating an inverted match on the list of supported verbs.

+Optional, defaulted to `false`.

+### `if-match`

 A function being executed only if the mapping matches the request (*meaning after applying `match`, `method` and `invert-match`*).
 It receives the `request` object, the current `url` *(in case of internal redirection, it might differ from `request.url`)* and the current `match` result.
 If the result is truthy, the mapping is applied otherwise it is ignored.

-Optional, defaulted to `false`.

 ### `exclude-from-holding-list`